d4rklynk/user-overrides.js/README.md

 # user-overrides.js
 ### Arkenfox custom settings overrides
+If the text is ~like that~ it means the rule is in the file but commented (so unapplied, the rule applied will be the one of Arkenfox)

 - Enable DRM
 - Enable session restore
 - Disable history but keep open tabs